|

 Center

-$25-$65 per day.
+$40-$70 per day.
 A good half way place between the track and the

-farm.
+Top of the line facilities will be as high as racetrack rates.
 Good place to get your 2yr olds breezing prior to going to

-the track where there is more activity.
+the track where there is more activity and a nice place for older

 Farm